bgamari/ghc-wiki-import/type-functions-status.md

 - Kind and type checking of kind signatures.
 - Kind and type checking of instance declarations of indexed types.
+- Wrapper generation and type checking of pattern matching for indexed data types (no newtypes yet.)

 ## Desugaring